semanticlib/NGL2Koha/Readme.md

 ```

 #### Install dependencies
-Installation of Koha will take care of most the Perl dependencies.
+Installation of Koha will take care of most of the Perl dependencies.

 Other Perl module dependencies are:
 * DBD::Pg